Kayinnasaki/kayin.moe-article-pages/06.other-projects/04.faq/default.md

 ## What do you use for your Pixel Art?

-Despite all it's problems, I still find [tool tip="Currently a version that fell 'off the back of a van'"]Photoshop[/tool] more pleasant to make pixel art in than anything else I've tried.
+Despite all its problems, I still find [tool tip="Currently a version that fell 'off the back of a van'"]Photoshop[/tool] more pleasant to make pixel art in than anything else I've tried.
 I occasionally mess with [Aseprite](https://www.aseprite.org/), but it has some miserable UX issues and I don't mean the skin like many complain about(I like the skin!).

 I honestly have never found a pixel art program I completely like but I need to have photoshop anyways so it works.
 People have made great art everything, so as long as you have something that supports stuff like layers and you like it, you're good.